Underground education: Early modern era

 In Ireland during the 18th and 19th century, "Hedge schools" were illegal schools operated by Catholics and Presbyterians; at the time, only Church of Ireland education was permitted.

-Secret schooling was organized in Jewish Ghettos during the Nazi regime and the German occupation in Europe.
-During the Taliban rule in various parts of Afghanistan (late 20th, early 21st c.), secret schools operated, mostly for women and girls.
+Due to antisemitic policies in Nazi Germany, some Jewish parents turned to or were forced to use private and sometimes clandestine means to educate their children in the mid-1930s.

+World War II

+World War II saw the cultivation of underground education in Poland (Polish: Tajne szkolnictwo, or tajne komplety).
+Usually carried out under the aegis of the Polish Underground State, often through the Secret Teaching Organization, prepared scholars and workers for the postwar reconstruction of Poland and countered German and Soviet threats to eradicate Polish culture.
+Secret schooling was organized in some Jewish Ghettos during the Nazi regime and the German occupation in Europe, in particular in the Warsaw Ghetto.

 In the 1930s and 1940s, the authoritarian nationalistic regime of Brazil took anti-immigrant measures, especially against the Japanese.
-Japanese and other foreign schools, languages and printed material were restricted, and a compulsory assimilation program was instituted.
+Japanese and other foreign schools, languages, and printed material were restricted and a compulsory assimilation program was instituted.
 Japanese schools became illegal in 1938.
 During that period, Japanese immigrants established secret schools and a newspaper in Japanese was printed.

+Late 20th century-present

+Underground education took place in a number of Soviet Bloc countries, such as Poland and Czechoslovakia.

+During the Taliban rule in various parts of Afghanistan (late 20th, early 21st c.), secret schools operated, mostly for women and girls (ex.
+Golden Needle Sewing School).